-As of June 30, 2012, the Company had two equity compensation plans, the Coronado Biosciences, Inc. 2007 Stock Incentive Plan, for employees, non-employees and outside directors and, subject to stockholder approval, the Coronado Biosciences, Inc. 2012 Employee Stock Purchase Plan (the "ESPP").
-Although the ESPP is still subject to stockholder approval, eligible employees began to participate in the ESPP effective February 1, 2012.
+As of September 30, 2012, the Company had two equity compensation plans, the Coronado Biosciences, Inc. 2007 Stock Incentive Plan, for employees, non-employees and outside directors and the Coronado Biosciences, Inc. 2012 Employee Stock Purchase Plan (the "ESPP").
+The ESPP was approved by stockholders at the Company's Annual Meeting on August 16, 2012.
+Eligible employees began to participate in the ESPP effective February 1, 2012.

 Compensation Expense.
-The following table summarizes the stock-based compensation expense from awards, including stock options and restricted Common Stock awards to employees and non-employees, and warrants to non-employees for the six months ended June 30, 2012 and 2011, and from the period June 28, 2006 (date of inception) to date.
+The following table summarizes the stock-based compensation expense from awards, including stock options and restricted Common Stock awards to employees and non-employees, compensation expense for the ESPP and warrants to non-employees for the nine months ended September 30, 2012 and 2011, and from the period June 28, 2006 (date of inception) to date.